South Africa: Nelson Mandela University

 Established in 2005, Nelson Mandela University currently has more than 20,000 students and is one of the few comprehensive universities in South Africa.
 The university already has a strong track record in both fundamental and applied research, working extensively in partnerships with business and industry professionals.

-A variety of programs and courses are provided, and NMU is the most culturally, linguistically, and academically diverse university in South Africa.
+NMU is the most culturally, linguistically and academically diverse university in South Africa.
 It prides itself on being at the forefront of the political and educational transformation of higher education in South Africa and is also the largest university campus in the southern hemisphere.

 Courses: NMU offers a comprehensive list of courses (modules) to choose from that align well for UNI students.
-Students can locate current course offerings in their Module Browser.
 Most modules are available to Study Abroad and Exchange students, however, each department/faculty has its own requirements for certain programs and modules.
 All courses are taught in English though students are able to take Xhosa or Afrikaans as well during their semester at NMU.

 Information on courses and when they are offered can be found here.
-You will need to know the subject or name of a course to use this browser.
-Otherwise, you can see what is offered in specific subjects first and then use the browser to determine if it is available during a specific term.
-You can view courses by subject area here.
+You can see what is offered in specific subjects first and then use the browser to determine if it is available during a specific term.
 Meet with Study Abroad Staff for assistance with navigating courses.

-Community Service Learning: The International Office offers a unique and popular module called Community Service Learning (CSL 100).
+Community Service Learning: The International Office offers a unique and popular 2 US credit module called Community Service Learning (CSL 100).
 This CSL module allows students from abroad with the opportunity to demonstrate and develop their global citizenship through volunteer work.
-They will develop an understand of current issues impacting disadvantaged community life in South Africa and experience this firsthand while giving back to the community.
-The module is for 2 US credits and there is an additional cost for the course, which pays for transportation to and from the volunteer site(s).
+Students will have the opportunity to make a difference in communities where assistance is much needed.
+Students can volunteer through service-learning initiatives by assisting at one of NMU's approved community-service learning projects.There is an additional cost for the course, which pays for transportation to and from the volunteer site(s).

-Teaching Methods and Styles: In South Africa, most undergraduate courses consist of lectures, classes, workshops, and tutorials each week as well as 'unstructured' time which means students should be doing individual reading and research.
+Teaching Methods and Styles: In South Africa, most undergraduate courses consist of lectures, classes, workshops, and tutorials.
+Students will also have 'unstructured' time providing them with the opportunity for individualized reading and research.
 Grades are often weighed heavily on exams and other assessments.

 Take a view of campus at the video below: